jax-ml/jax/docs/jax-101/06-parallelism.md

 +++ {"id": "90VtjPbeY-hD"}

-The params will become a ShardedDeviceArray when they are returned by our pmapped `update()` (see further down).
+The params will become a jax.Array when they are returned by our pmapped `update()` (see further down).

 +++ {"id": "eGVKxk1CV-m1"}